WWE News: William Regal In The 2017 WWE Hall Of Fame Is Reportedly Nixed

 “Prior to the inclusion of the US Title in WWE and with the exception of the WWE World Title, during his WWE career, Regal had held every other man’s title in WWE at least two times each and was a four-time WCW TV Champion.
 This alone should be enough to earn him a spot in the Hall.

 As one of the most recognized English wrestlers on pro wrestling history, Regal made his name popular in America after donning the “Lord” Steven Regal gimmick in World Championship Wrestling (WCW).
-Regal would form a partnership with names such as Bobby Eaton, Jean-Paul Levesque (Triple H), and Dave Taylor, and be under the tutelage of Bill Dundee.
+Regal would form a partnership with names such as Bobby Eaton, Jean-Paul Levesque (Triple H) and Dave Taylor, and be under the tutelage of Bill Dundee.

 During his singles run in WCW, Regal would dominate the WCW World Television Championship division.
 During the span of four years, Regal would become WCW TV Champion on four occasions, defeating Ricky Steamboat, Larry Zbyszko, Lex Luger, and Ultimo Dragon.